 Evidence of Nesting – Shredded materials such as paper, cardboard, or plants can be a sign of nest building.
 Nests will normally be built in low traffic areas and out of sight, so thorough checks are important.

 Damage to Property – Rats and mice like to chew on things, so evidence of gnawing or burrowing can be a sign of infestation.
 Check warehouses or stock rooms for damage to packaging as rodents gather nesting materials.
 Food products will obviously be a prime target for rats and mice, so any evidence of feeding should be reported immediately.

-Animal Tracks – Wild rodents are dirty animals and will usually leave clear evidence of their movements.
-Mice and rats tend to use the same routes to and from their nests repeatedly, which results in a dirty and greasy build up as they drag their bodies along floor and wall surfaces.
+Rodent Tracks – Rodents will often leave clear evidence of their movements in dusty or secluded areas through the presence of footprints and rail swipes.
+Mice and rats tend to use the same routes to and from their nests repeatedly, which results in dirty and greasy smear marks as they drag their bodies over surfaces.